-As a QAccounting client, you will benefit not only from our day-to-day accountancy service but will also be safe in the knowledge that you have bona fide experts on hand for any IR35 concerns.
+As a QAccounting client, you will benefit not only from our day-to-day accountancy service but will also be safe in the knowledge that you have access to our IR35 partners who are bona fide experts on hand for any IR35 concerns.

 IR35 is tax legislation that was introduced in 2000 in an attempt to prevent ‘disguised employment’.
 In simple terms, IR35 rules were designed to stop contractors who work through their own limited company paying less tax, when their working arrangement reflects employment and they should be taxed as an employee.